Rigid inflatable boat: Uses

 Uses include work boats (supporting shore facilities or larger ships) in trades that operate on the water, military craft, where they are used in patrol roles and to transport troops between vessels or ashore, and lifeboats.

-RIBs and ordinary inflatable boats are much used by scuba divers to reach dive sites.
+RIBs and ordinary inflatable boats are often used by scuba divers to reach dive sites.

 Construction

 Hull

 The hull is made of steel, wood, aluminium, or more commonly, a combination of wood for the structure and glass-reinforced plastic (GRP) composite for the shaped and smooth surface.
 Some manufacturers also weave Kevlar into the GRP sheets for extra strength.
 The hull of a RIB is shaped to increase the performance of the boat in the water by optimising its hydroplaning characteristics.
 "Deep-V" hulls cut through waves easily but require greater engine power to start planing than "shallow-V" hulls, which plane at lower speed but with a more uncomfortable ride.
 As with the design of most boat hulls they represent a compromise of different design characteristics.
 Modern "all round" RIB hulls combine a deep v hull at the bow which flattens out to present a broad planing pad.
 This is a flat area on the rear of the hull designed to allow the boat to have a stable surface to plane on.